aldesantis/alessandro.codes/src/content/Literature notes/Articles/No Canon for Old Memes.md

 ---
+title: |
-title: "No Canon for Old Memes"
+  No Canon for Old Memes
+full_title: |
-full_title: "No Canon for Old Memes"
+  No Canon for Old Memes
+author: |
-author: Culture: An Owner's Manual
+  Culture: An Owner's Manual
 url: https://culture.ghost.io/no-canon-for-old-memes/?ref=culture-an-owners-manual-newsletter
 category: articles
 image_url: https://culture.ghost.io/content/images/size/w1200/2024/02/Screenshot-2024-02-13-at-8.26.54.png
-date: 2024-12-29
-time: 6:40 PM
-last_highlighted_date: 2024-04-13 08:00:24.654150+00:00
 published_date: 2024-02-13
-summary: >
+summary: |
   The Internet culture of the Aughts revolved around lo-fi images and videos.
 Will they be remembered by coming generations, and does this portend something about the future of culture?
   Every time my mother picked me up in the used Volvo station wagon, she always had the radio tuned to Pensacola’
 source: reader
+permalink: l/articles/no-canon-for-old-memes
 ---
 # No Canon for Old Memes